z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

-## z88dk IEEE Floating Point Package - m32
+## z88dk IEEE Floating Point Package - `math32`

-This is the z88dk 32-bit IEEE-754 (mostly) standard m32 floating point maths package, designed to work with the SCCZ80 and SDCC IEEE-754 (mostly) standard 32-bit interfaces.
+This is the z88dk 32-bit IEEE-754 (mostly) standard m32 floating point maths package, designed to work with the SCCZ80 and ZSDCC IEEE-754 (mostly) standard 32-bit interfaces.

 Where not written by me, the functions were sourced from: